citrix/workspace-linux-oem-guide/docs/customize.md

 * /usr/lib/flashplugin-nonfree/
 * $ICAROOT

 If the plug-in is found in multiple locations, the plug-in with the latest version number is used by the HDX MediaStream Flash Redirection feature.
-If the plug-in is present in a different location, you can create a link to the location at $ICAROOT (the directory where Receiver for Linux is installed by default) using this command:
+If the plug-in is present in a different location, you can create a link to the location at $ICAROOT (the directory where Workspace app for Linux is installed by default) using this command:

 ```
 ln -s <target flash plugin location> libflashplayer.so